ArthurCh/ocp-on-azure/README.md

 After updating `provision-vms.sh`, run the script in a terminal window.
 This shell script will provision all the Azure infrastructure resources required to deploy the OpenShift cluster.
 ```
 # Run the script 'scripts/provision-vms.sh'.
-Specify, no. of application nodes.
+Specify, no. of application nodes to deploy in cluster.
 $ ./scripts/provision-vms.sh <no. of nodes>
 ```
 The script should print the following message upon successful creation of all infrastructure resources.